MileHacker Logo

 Secure Your Important Papers

-Keeping important documents secure and easily accessible during your travel safeguards your journey.
+Keeping important documents secure and easy to reach during your travel safeguards your journey.
 Consider both physical and digital copies.

 • Passport and Visa Documentation: Carry your original passport with a valid visa.
 Keep photocopies and digital copies separate.